How could Jesus and His disciples have eaten a Passover meal on Wednesday night? Do you think that lamb was eaten during

 Jesus ate the Passover meal with His disciples on 14 Nisan (one night earlier than the majority of other Jews would eat it) simply because He would not be alive to eat it the following night.
 He really did not have a choice to do it at the regular time.
 Otherwise, He could not have been crucified at the same time as the other Passover lambs were slaughtered, at mid-afternoon on 14 Nisan.
 That is when Christ, our Passover lamb, was sacrificed (1 Corinthians 5:7b).

 As to whether or not Jesus and His disciples ate lamb that night, I lean toward thinking that they did not.
 One of the main reasons I feel this way is that most, if not all, of the Passover lambs would be sacrificed several hours later, at mid-afternoon on 14 Nisan, which is the time specified as beyn haíarbayim or "twilight" (Exodus 12:6).
 It would seem to me that the disciples, in making preparations for the Passover meal, would have been breaking a more significant regulation, by slaughtering a lamb almost a day early, than by eating the Passover meal a night earlier than most Jews did.

 At any rate, I do not see the necessity for there to have been a lamb at the Last Supper.
 In fact, figuratively speaking, the disciples consumed the "body" and "blood" of the ultimate Passover Lamb, Jesus, when they ate the bread and drank the red wine.
-If anything, a roasted lamb on the table would have been an unnecessary distraction from this process, since their supreme Lamb was reclining at the table with them.
+If anything, it would seem that a roasted lamb on the table would have been an unnecessary distraction from this process, since the supreme Lamb of God was reclining at the table with them.
 More details can be found in the lamb subsection of my overall Passover and crucifixion on Thursday section.

 Return to Email Questions and Tedís Responses

 Go to Tedís Bible Commentaries and Other Links